Lukeli0425/Fire-Detection/README.md

 python test.py
 ```

 The default setting is to use all three classifiers together.
-The results will be saved under the 'results' folder.
+The results will be saved under the `results`folder.
 If you want to use certain classifiers, run:

 ```zsh
 python test.py  --color_space [True/False]  --color_component [True/False]  --texture [True/False]